Meet our researchers: Rhiannon Barrow, University of Leeds

 The overarching aim of the research is to identify molecular features that define those GBM cells that do not respond to standard treatment so that drugs can be developed to target these specific features.

-Rhiannon will be working in a superb research environment within the Leeds Institute of Medical Research at St James’s University Hospital.
-There is a thriving brain tumour research environment here, consisting of researchers interested in complementary but distinct aspects of glioma biology and experienced in areas ranging from basic science to clinical trials.
+Rhiannon will be working in a superb brain tumour research environment within the Leeds Institute of Medical Research at St James’s University Hospital, which houses researchers interested in different aspects of brain tumour biology and experienced in areas ranging from basic science to clinical trials.

 With a supervisory team experienced in neuro-oncology, neurodevelopment, computational biology, functional genomics and translational cancer research, Rhiannon has the best chance of success at every step of her research, including rapid translation through to patient benefit.